Beaton images helped unravel Queen Elizabeth enigma

 The resulting photographs, which drew inspiration from artists including Thomas Gainsborough, were partly designed to project the monarchy as unshakeable at the outbreak of the war.

-They also signalled that the family had moved on from the crisis triggered by Edward VIII's 1936 abdication in order to marry American divorcee Wallis Simpson.
+They also signaled that the family had moved on from the crisis triggered by Edward VIII's 1936 abdication in order to marry American divorcee Wallis Simpson.

 Beaton's style became more austere as World War Two progressed, and the exhibition includes a contact sheet featuring photographs of the king and queen surveying the damage Buckingham Palace suffered during the Blitz.